✨ Please note: Discount sets are available on the Lite plan or above.

 Minimum tickets selected - This is the minimum number of tickets chosen for the offer to apply.
-The above example has been set to 2 so that if two or more valid tickets are selected, the discount is applied.
+The above example has been set to 2, so that the discount is applied if two or more valid tickets are selected.

 Type of discount - You can decide if the discounted value is fixed or calculated as a percentage of the total value of tickets in the deal.

-Set if this rule will expire at any point - the discount set settings will override thisthe discount set settings will override this if you have a date range set there too.
+Set if this rule will expire at any point - the discount set settings will override this if you have a date range set there too.

 Days in advance limit - the time frame between events determines whether a discount is redeemable.
 E.g. if you'd only like to give a discount for tickets for five events within six weeks, then enter 42 days.

 Only count separate events? - If checked, discounts will only apply if the tickets purchased are for different events.
 If unchecked, the discount would be valid if a booker booked for themselves and a friend for the same class on the same day.